-12 AP® Literature & Composition: Summer/Outside Reading 2020-2021
+12 AP® Literature & Composition: Summer/Outside Reading 2022-2023

 As a 12 AP® Literature & Composition student, you are required to read two books (nonfiction and fiction) independently to prepare for the course.
-The nonfiction selection, How to Read Literature Like a Professor by Thomas Foster, serves as a resource for studying literature, and you will need to read Chapters 16 and 17, and Chapter 23-Postlude.
+The nonfiction selection, How to Read Literature Like a Professor, Revised Edition by Thomas Foster, serves as a resource for studying literature, and you will need to read the book in its entirety.
 In fact, Foster's book will be helpful as you read the second required book, the modern novel The Namesake by Jhumpa Lahiri.
-Please read closely, and be prepared for assessments (including possible literary circle discussions, group presentations, objective exams, and writing prompts) on the novel in the first weeks of the semester - if the school year is not altered, books need to be read/reviewed by 9/8 in the fall and by 1/19 in the spring.
+Please read closely, and be prepared for assessments (including possible literary circle discussions, group presentations, objective exams, and writing prompts) on the novel in the first weeks of the semester - books need to be read/reviewed by 8/22 in the fall and by 1/23 in the spring.
 If you are taking AP® Literature in the second semester, remember that you must read and/or review the titles prior to your semester.